robzagora/netcore-ng4-ts/README.md

 # SPA Web App using .NET Core, TypeScript and Angular 2/4

-This is a second attempt at getting a working Angular 2/4 web application on the .NET core platform.
+This is a second attempt at working with Angular 2/4 framwork on the .NET core platform.
-The original attempt can be seen in the [dotnetcore-ng2-ts](https://github.com/robzagora/dotnetcore-ng2-ts) repository.
+The original attempt can be seen in the [dotnetcore-ng2-ts](https://github.com/robzagora/dotnetcore-ng2-ts) repository which was created with manual configuration and as a result was a painful process and not the most optimal one.

+This repository was generated via the angular 2 template provided out of the box using the dotnet CLI.

 Some potentially useful [notes](https://github.com/robzagora/netcore-ng4-ts/blob/master/Solution%20Items/steps%20for%20vs%202017%20and%20angular%202.txt) have been added to the Solution Items directory after spending hours on issues in relation to working with ng2.